-- The request falls outside of the funder’s giving interests.
+- The request does not align with the funder’s donation parameters and interests.

 1) Target Your Funders